-Grade 'F': 'Fø grade denotes unsatisfactory performance in a course and indicates failure in the course.
+Grade 'F': 'F' grade denotes unsatisfactory performance in a course and indicates failure in the course.

-Grade 'N': A student who fails to fulfill the attendance requirement (clause 8.1) for a particular course shall not be eligible to appear in the end semester examination in that course and shall be awarded the grade $\pm N \emptyset$ for that course.
+Grade 'N': A student who fails to fulfill the attendance requirement (clause 8.1) for a particular course shall not be eligible to appear in the end semester examination in that course and shall be awarded the grade 'N' for that course.
 He/she shall have to repeat the entire course.

-Grade '1': For reasons acceptable to the Instructor, an $\exists \emptyset$ (for Incomplete) grade may be assigned if a student fails to complete any of the required course work by the end of the semester.
+Grade 'I': For reasons acceptable to the Instructor, an 'I' (for Incomplete) grade may be assigned if a student fails to complete any of the required course work by the end of the semester.
 In all such cases, an Incomplete Contract, which is a formal agreement between the student and the instructor, is to be filed along with the grade report.
 An Incomplete Contract includes:

-- The course work that remains to be completed. - The date by which the specified work must be completed (no later than one month of the close of relevant semester). - The final grade to be substituted for the $\exists \emptyset$ grade, if the specified work is not completed by the specified date.
+- The course work that remains to be completed. - The date by which the specified work must be completed not later than one month of the close of relevant semester. - The final grade to be substituted for the 'I' grade, if the specified work is not completed by the specified date.